 When the data comes in, it’s time to aggregate and analyze it.
 You’ll have to reconcile conflicting data points, perhaps validate certain inputs, and then update your templates.
 Once that’s complete, disseminate the fresh competitive intelligence.
 Send the composite analysis to stakeholders, and thank the team for their help.

 Next is the regular inspection.
 This step is necessary because competitive-intelligence acquisition has no natural deadlines in the course of conducting day-to-day business.
-If you don’t do it, you’ll still make the quarter’s numbers, shipments still go out on time, and employees still get paid.
-But, as you know, nothing ensures that a project will get done better than a highly visible deadline.
+If you don’t do it, you’ll still make the quarter’s numbers, shipments go out on time, and employees still get paid.
+But, as you know, nothing ensures that a project will get done better than a published deadline.
 Therefore, you have to manufacture a deadline for competitive-intelligence acquisition within your company’s management systems.
 Try including a competitive-intelligence review as a regular, standing agenda item in one or more of these forums:

 - Product-line reviews